Collaborative Piano Fellowship

 Application Instructions

-• Date of Birth and Age
+Date of Birth

-• Country of Citizenship
+Country of Residence

-• Gender
+Gender

-• Current or Former Teacher
+Current or Former Teacher

-• Current or Most Recent School
+Current or Most Recent School (please indicate year level)

-• Previous Summer Programmes Attended
+Previous Summer Programmes Attended

-• How did you hear about the Swan Festival?
+How did you hear about the Swan Festival?

-• Please submit two contrasting works: one movement of a concerto and one movement of a sonata from the string repertoire.
+One movement of a sonata from the string repertoire.

 All recordings must be unedited, filmed within the past year, and performed with a collaborative partner.

-• To complete your application, please ensure the non-refundable application fee of USD 75 has been paid.
+To complete your application, please ensure the non-refundable application fee of USD 75 has been paid.

 Application fees are waived for students currently enrolled at NAFA and at NAFA School of Young Talents.
 To request a waiver, please contact us.

-• After submission, you can expect to receive your results in mid February or early March.
+After submission, you can expect to receive your results in mid February or early March.
 Applications received by 15 January 2027 will receive priority consideration for admission and scholarship funding.

 After this date, applications will be reviewed on a rolling basis as space permits.
 Applicants are strongly encouraged to apply early, as available places and financial assistance are very limited once the priority deadline has passed.